mrdragonbear/cs205project/README.md

 Rough estimates based on data from this paper reveal that sequential execution time for computation of petabyte- and exabyte- scale datasets would require 2 years and 1500 years respectively.
 This is clearly not realistic, and requires extensive parallelism to make this computationally tractable.
 One method proposed to make this more tractable is to continue to use AWS SSM to separate different models, which can then be computed in their own distributed-cluster, such as the StarCluster, a distributed-cluster based on Mpi4py developed by MIT.
 Within this cluster, anywhere from two to a hundred nodes could be used to aid in this computation, with no communication overhead since this is an embarrassingly parallel problem.
 Additional parallelism could be implemented within each cluster by using instances which are able to utilize accelerated computing, such as g-type instances running PyAcc.
 Such an implementation is shown in Figure 8.

 <p align="center">
-Figure 8 - Software implementation for exascale climate data computation.
+  <b>Figure 8</b> - Software implementation for exascale climate data computation.

 <p align="justify">
 Utilizing this infrastructure could reduce execution time of a 1PB dataset to 3 days on 10-node  clusters, and around 8 hours using 100-node clusters.
 For a 1EB dataset, using 100-node clusters would require 300 days of computation.
 These execution times are not ideal, but turn this problem from being computationally impossible to becoming far more tractable - no Harvard student in the future will have to wait a thousand years to examine their climate datasets.